techiemow/task-/task-7/Readme.md

                               Open the terminal in the same directory of any one of the .js files and run the following command:
  "npm install xhr2".

-  This to create a connection between the client and Server.
+  This is to create a connection between the client and Server.